What's for Dinner? 25 Weeknight Recipes to Make All September Long

-With the start of the school year in full swing, weeknights become a whole lot busier.
+With the start of the school year in full swing (even if it looks a little different than usual due to the coronavirus pandemic), weeknights are bound to become a whole lot busier.
 However, that doesn't mean you have to stop feeling good about what you serve your family.
-A repertoire of quick and delicious meals means getting dinner on the table (and ensuring the entire family is well-fed) is a breeze, and that's true no matter how jam-packed your afternoon schedule is.
+A repertoire of quick and delicious meals, such as the Cashew Shrimp that's pictured here, means getting dinner on the table (and ensuring the entire family is well-fed) is a breeze, and that's true no matter how jam-packed your afternoon schedule is.

 Just as school has rules, we have a few for getting dinner on the table with minimal fuss on weeknights—we think you'll like them.
 First, every recipe needs to be prepared and ready to eat in less than hour.
 Second, these meals need to be family-friendly, meaning balanced, able to feed at least four people, and something even kids will enjoy.
 Finally, every recipe needs to be easy—that means you should have the majority of ingredients on hand already and that there's no fancy equipment or techniques necessary.

 We also have some additional guidelines that you can choose to follow if you please: Monday's are meatless, so expect plenty of vegetarian and vegan options to carry you through the month.
-Tuesday's are inspired by Taco Tuesday, so each recipe is a handheld bite—think hot dogs, sandwiches, wraps, and yes tacos!
 On Friday we like to indulge a bit more.
-In celebration of making it through the week we go for something like steak or sea bass.
+In celebration of making it through the week, go for something like steak or sea bass.
 Feel free to mix and match these recipes based on whatever you're craving or have in the refrigerator.

 All of our family-friendly weeknight dinner recipes feature a variety of proteins, including chicken, pork, shellfish, and fish.
 We're also featuring plenty of late summer seasonal vegetables, including eggplant, bell peppers, and the first autumnal squash.
 In 60 minutes (or as few as 20 minutes), dinner is served!